 SELECT column1, column2 as Two, column3 as Three FROM table1 UNION SELECT column1, column4 as Two, column5 as Three FROM table2;

-When it comes to database queries, there are usually many ways to approach the same problem.
-These are some of the more frequently used methods for consolidating queries on multiple tables into a single statement.
+When it comes to database queries, there are usually many ways to approach the same problem, but one will usually be more efficient than the others.
+We’ve reviewed some of the more frequently used methods for consolidating data across multiple tables.
 While some of these options may affect performance, practice will help you know when it’s appropriate to use each type of query.